pulilab/vue-qr-reader/docs/development.md

 # Development

-!> This project uses vue-cli 3.0 that is still in beta please refer to [this article](https://github.com/vuejs/vue-cli) to install it
+!> This project uses vue-cli 3.0, which is still in beta.
+Please refer to [this article](https://github.com/vuejs/vue-cli) to install it.

 ### Contribute